-- Regional focus: The funds we advise and manage are active exclusively in low and middle-income countries across five continents. - Thematic focus: Our funds target sectors with a high potential to positively contribute to addressing social and environmental challenges.
+The funds we advise and manage are active exclusively in emerging markets across five continents, targeting sectors with a high potential to positively contribute to addressing social and environmental challenges.
 Their activities are clustered around two thematic categories:

-Promoting a green economy: channeling capital to green sectors, including sustainable agriculture, sustainable forestry and renewable energy; and Promoting entrepreneurship and livelihoods: channeling capital to local businesses and lowincome households.
+(i) Promoting a green economy: channeling capital to green sectors, including sustainable agriculture, sustainable forestry and renewable energy; and (ii) Promoting entrepreneurship and livelihoods: channeling capital to local businesses and lowincome households.

-The "what, why, and how" of achieving impact are defined right in the funds' strategy documents, including the issue documents, investment guidelines, and business plans.
+The "what, why, and how" of achieving impact are defined in the funds' strategy documents, including the issue documents, investment guidelines, and business plans.
 Specifically, the funds work towards:

+- · Addressing climate change

 - · Strengthening biodiversity conservation

-- Addressing climate change

-- Fostering the sustainable use of natural resources
+- · Fostering the sustainable use of natural resources

 - Improving livelihoods

-- Promoting economic opportunities
+- · Promoting economic opportunities

-In order to achieve their impact objectives, the funds provide tailored debt or equity financing to financial intermediaries and companies within their target region, which in turn are required to use the capital in line with the funds' respective impact goals.
-A large part of investments are accompanied by technical assistance initiatives.
-In the case of the debt funds, for example, the technical assistance builds capacities required to sustain and scale the financing beyond the funds' investments for deep, long-term, systemic impact.
+In order to achieve their impact objectives, the funds provide public and private debt or private equity financing to financial intermediaries, companies and projects within their target region, which in turn are required to use the capital in line with the funds' respective impact goals.
+Technical assistance initiatives accompany a large part of investments.
+The technical assistance provided aims to build capacities and processes required to sustain and scale the services and impact focus beyond the funds' investments for deep, long-term, systemic impact.